Aryasdas/Cancer-Prediction-Using-SVM/README.md

 <b>Breast Cancer Prediction using Support Vector Machine (SVM)<b>
-Overview
+<b>Overview<b>
-Breast cancer is one of the most common cancers among women worldwide.
+<br>Breast cancer is one of the most common cancers among women worldwide.
 Early detection and diagnosis are crucial for effective treatment and improved survival rates.
-This project aims to develop a predictive model using a Support Vector Machine (SVM) classifier to distinguish between malignant and benign breast tumors based on the Breast Cancer Wisconsin (Diagnostic) dataset.
+This project aims to develop a predictive model using a Support Vector Machine (SVM) classifier to distinguish between malignant and benign breast tumors based on the Breast Cancer Wisconsin (Diagnostic) dataset.<br>

 Theoretical Background
 Support Vector Machine (SVM)